Richardinho/richardUtils/README.md

 #####Adding additional objects as properties to proxy after it has been created

-It is possible to add new object properties to the proxy object and have the event handling methods automatically become bound to the new properties.
+It is possible to add new object properties to the proxy object after it has been created.
+Event handling methods will be automatically attached to them.

     proxy.on("hello", helloHandler);